-An Incident Management Committee reviews critical incidents and other quality management reports including but not limited to those involving the use of restrictive or intrusive procedures.
-The Committee meets monthly and reviews reports generated from a database containing data collected from individual incident reports.
+An Event Management Committee reviews event and other quality management reports including but not limited to those involving the use of restrictive or intrusive procedures.
+The Committee meets monthly and reviews reports generated from the software application containing data collected from individual event reports.
 The Committee is charged with analyzing the data to identify systems issues, trends, and patterns and makes findings and recommendations to support continuous quality improvement and prevent recurrence.